 Generation Rent is campaigning for the introduction of a national landlord register.
 This would mean that landlords would have to meet certain standards in order to rent out their homes and could be struck off if not.
 Such a register would mean that renters could be assured that their landlord was not exploiting their position and that their complaints would be taken seriously if their landlord was acting unscrupulously.
 A national register could be linked to local authority licensing schemes to meet specific conditions locally.
 It would also allow government to communicate much more effectively with the industry and use its powers to focus on the bad, ‘rogue’ landlords that would operate ‘off-register’.

 We have produced a briefing on how a national register could be implemented cheaply, effectively and without legislation.
+In June 2019, the government's own review of landlord regulation recommended a national register of landlords.

 Sign our petition today asking that all political parties commit to the introduction of a mandatory national register of landlords in the private rented sector.